axiomhq/axiom-lambda-extension/README.md

 ## Troubleshooting

 Double check that the API token has permission to ingest data into the dataset.
 If that is not the issue, please check the function logs on the AWS console, the extension will log any errors with setup or ingest.

+For testing purposes you can also set the `PANIC_ON_API_ERR` environment variable to `true` to tell the extension to crash if couldn't connect to Axiom.

 ## License